 First Year Classes

-Preparation for thoughtful and productive scientific research begins with the fall semester course "Understanding Science" (HONR 193) and continues with the spring semester course "Research Methods" (HONR 194).
+Preparation for thoughtful and productive scientific research begins with the fall semester course "Understanding Science" (HONR 193; 0.5 credits) and continues with the spring semester course "Research Methods" (HONR 194; 0.5 credits).
+These two classes (one each semester) are taken in addition to the typical 4 class load that most students take their first year.
 There is no SRF-requirement during summer following the first year, but research opportunities exist for interested students.

 Research Experience I

-In Research Experience I (HONR 291), students learn the process of science in preparation for future research experiences.
+In Research Experience I (HONR 291; 0.5 credits; 1st semester of sophomore year), students learn the process of science in preparation for future research experiences.
 Students work with a science faculty member in small groups (5-6 students) on a research project which culminates in a group presentation.
 These projects are distributed across the science departments at DePauw.